SUBMITTING ARTWORK

 File Formats

-All digital files must be submitted as print ready, soft proofed, high resolution PDFs with fonts embedded.
-We do not accept native files such as Indesign, Publisher, Word, etc. Reason being is that accepting these files creates many problems with the layout and also font licensing issues that result in unexpected format changes.
+To avoid production delays and quality issues files should be submitted as print ready, soft proofed, high resolution PDFs with fonts embedded and layers flattened.
+Accepting other files creates many problems with the layout and also font licensing issues that result in unexpected format changes and additional charges.
 All major design programs allow you to easily save/export a PDF from the native program.
 Doing this allows you to see exactly how it will look, allow you to “soft” proof it and will drastically cut down on output problems.

 Document & Print Size

-Digital files must be submitted at the size of desired output.
+PDFs must be submitted at the desired finished size.
 Example: business cards should be set to 3.5 x 2.
 Brochures 8-1/2 x 11 or 11 x 17, etc. Using your desired layout program (Indesign, Illustrator, Publisher, Quark, etc.) begin by setting your document size.

 Standard print sizes are: